PROFILE | BY SWAPNANEEL PARASAR Follow @Swapyo on Twitter

 After thumping wins over Cameroon (4-0) and hosts Gabon (5-0), a 0-0 draw against Guinea halted the flow of goals for good.

-Mamadou Samake's 22nd minute goal in the final against Mali was enough for Ghana to succumb to a runners-up place in the podium, nontheless passage to India in October was sealed.
+Mamadou Samake's 22nd-minute goal in the final against Mali was enough for Ghana to succumb to a runners-up place in the podium, nonetheless passage to India in October was sealed.

 PREPARATIONS AHEAD OF THE MEGA-EVENT

-Ghana U-17 are yet to play a friendly match with anyone since their 0-1 AFCON final defeat to Mali on 28 May earlier this year.
+Ghana U-17 did not play a friendly match for months with anyone since their 0-1 AFCON final defeat to Mali on 28 May earlier this year.
 However, the team did start camping at the Ghanaman Soccer Centre of Excellence in Prampram from 3 July with 26 players on board.

 On Wednesday 13 September, the squad embarked for a two-week camp in Abu Dhabi, UAE.
-Other teams will also be conducting conditioning sessions in the Emirate as they hope to play a couple of friendlies before they arrive in India to play their first game against Colombia in New Delhi on the opening day itself.
+Following a 2-0 defeat at the hands of fellow African hopefuls Mali, a 4-0 win against UAE was a perfect morale booster before they arrived in India to play their first game against Colombia in New Delhi on the opening day itself.

-Samuel Paa Kwesi Fabin has been the guiding force behind Ghana U-17's ressurection into the world footballing fraternity after a decade in obscurity.
-After being accused of fielding an overage player in the lead up to the 2015 AFCON U-17 in Niger, which resulted in the country's ban from participation, Kwesi Fabin has rose to greater heights and how.
+Samuel Paa Kwesi Fabin has been the guiding force behind Ghana U-17's resurrection into the world footballing fraternity after a decade in obscurity.
+After being accused of fielding an overage player in the lead up to the 2015 AFCON U-17 in Niger, which resulted in the country's ban from participation, Kwesi Fabin has risen to greater heights and how.

 Boasting of a superior CV which includes stints at Heart of Lions, Asante Kotoko, Hearts of Oak and Inter Allies, the 58-year-old has promised to deliver the title at any cost.
 Only time will tell.